fwindpeak/fwindpeak/README.md

 ### Hi there 👋

+Do not care about my name, randomly taken.

+Try to be a fun guy.

 <!--
 **fwindpeak/fwindpeak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.